 - Check out the websites of your favourites and see if there are any demos or free versions available for you to try.

-Still, I would just say that despite my love of freeware and bargains, sometimes you do get what you pay for.
+Still, I will say that despite my love of freeware and bargains, sometimes you do get what you pay for.
 Free or cheap can end up being more expensive because it uses up your time and brainpower, which are assets you can’t afford to waste.
 One of my prime examples is Gimp for photo-editing – that was a lesson for me – it does have all the bells and whistles but I did not need them!

 What now?